austinorr/fast-sugiyama/crates/rust-sugiyama/README.md

 ## Usage

 Currently, there are three options to create a layout:

 1. `from_edges`, which takes a `&[(u32, u32)]`
 2. `from_vertices_and_edges`, which takes a `&[u32]` and a `&[(u32, u32)]`
 3. `from_graph`, which takes a `petgraph::StableDiGraph<V, E>`

-They will divide the graph into its connected components and calculate the coordinates seperately for each component.
+They will divide the graph into its connected components and calculate the coordinates separately for each component.
 The API is implemented via the builder pattern, where a user may specify values like the minimum spacing between vertices etc.

-### build_layout_from_edges
+### build layout `from_edges`

 This takes a `&[u32, u32]` slice and calculates the x and y coordinates, the height of the graph, and the width.

 ```rust